ULHPC/ulhpc-docs/docs/connect/ssh.md

     ![Saving the public key](images/puttygen-screenshot-3.png)

     - Save the public and private keys as respectively `id_rsa.pub` and `id_rsa.ppk`.
-      - Please keep a copy of the public key, you will have to add this public key into your account, using the IPA user portal (use the URL communicated to you by the UL HPC team in your "welcome" mail).
+      - Please keep a copy of the public key, you will have to add this public key into your account, using the IdM user portal (use the URL communicated to you by the UL HPC team in your "welcome" mail).

 ## Password-less logins and transfers

 Password based authentication is disabled on all ULHPC servers.
 You can **only use public-key authentication**.
-This assumes that you upload your **public** SSH keys `*.pub` to your user entry on the [ULHPC Identity Management Portal](ipa.md).
+This assumes that you upload your **public** SSH keys `*.pub` to your user entry on the [ULHPC Identity Management Portal](idm.md).

-Consult the [associated documentation](ipa.md) to discover how to do it.
+Consult the [associated documentation](idm.md) to discover how to do it.

 Once done, you can connect by SSH to the ULHPC clusters.
 Note that the port on which the SSH servers are listening is **not** the default SSH one (*i.e.* 22) but **8022**.
 Consequently, if you want to connect to the Iris cluster, open a terminal and run (substituting *yourlogin* with the login name you received from us):